tschuehly/spring-view-component/README.md

 </details>

 A ViewComponent always need a corresponding HTML Template.
-We define the Template in the SimpleViewComponent.[html/jte/kte] in the same package as our ViewComponent Class.
+We define the Template in the SimpleViewComponent.[html/jte/kte] in the same package as our ViewComponent class.

 We can use [Thymeleaf](https://thymeleaf.org)